-Medicinal Mushrooms have been throguhly reserached in their role as helping the immune system overcome cancer!
-They may be cure we have been looking for all along.
+Medicinal Mushrooms have been thoroughly researched in their role as helping the immune system overcome cancer!
+They may be the cure we have been looking for all along.
 After all, they are one of the most fascinating living creatures of nature.

 The following mushrooms have shown powerful immune-boosting and anticancer activity—including blocking the formation of tumors.
 These mushrooms contain polysaccharides, substances that increase immune defense by enhancing the function of macrophages and natural killer (NK) cells.

-4. Reisshi : Reisshi mushrooms are also known as mushroom of immortality.
-This type contain beta glucans, a type of polysaccharide that has has shown to have antitumor and immune enhancing activity.
-Recent findings indicate that reishi mushrooms may increase NK cell cytotoxicity against cancer cell lines & protect against radiation.
+One of medicinal mushrooms is Reisshi, they are also known as mushroom of immortality.
+This type contain beta glucans, a type of polysaccharide that has shown to have antitumor and immune enhancing activity.
+Recent findings indicate that Reishi medicinal mushrooms may increase NK cell cytotoxicity against cancer cell lines & protect against radiation.

-5. Maitake: This mushroom, also ‘known as hen of the wood’ has been found to inhibit tumor growth in human clinical trials.
-It has also been found to increase the production of interleukins, neutrophils, T cells, and macrophages while decreasing side effects of chemotherapy.
+This medicinal mushrooms, also ‘known as hen of the wood’ has been found to inhibit tumor growth in human clinical trials.
+It has also been found to increase the production of interleukin, neutrophils, T cells, and macrophages while decreasing side effects of chemotherapy.

-6. Shitake Mushrooms: A 2015 University of Florida study showed increased immunity in people who ate a cooked shiitake mushroom every day for four weeks.”
+A 2015 University of Florida study showed increased immunity in people who ate a cooked shiitake mushroom every day for four weeks.
 By comparing blood tests obtained both before and after the experiment, researchers saw better functioning immune cells and reductions in inflammatory proteins.

-This is exciting news and I am writing you this blog to isnpire you to use mushrooms in your diet to enhance your immune function and know that these mushrooms seem to have fantastic benefits in the management of cancer.
+This is exciting news, and I am writing you this blog to inspire you to use mushrooms in your diet to enhance your immune function and know that these mushrooms seem to have fantastic benefits in the management of cancer.

 The information on this website is not intended to replace a one-on-one relationship with a qualified health care professional and is not intended as medical advice.
 It is here to share my knowledge and the information I have gathered from different research articles listed below.